-The X Principles require the board of directors/management board of Luxembourg Issuers to take into account the interests of all stakeholders in their deliberations (Principle 2).
+The X Principles require the board of directors/management board of Luxembourg Issuers to consider the interests of all stakeholders in their deliberations (Principle 2).
 However, the X Principles do not further define the term "stakeholders".

-In particular, the board of directors/management board shall consider the interests of employees in connection with a takeover (articles 6 (2) and 10 (5) Takeover Law), a cross-border merger (articles 1021-1 (4) and 1021-5 Companies Law) and the remuneration of directors (articles 7bis (6) Shareholder Rights Law).
+In particular, the board of directors/management board shall consider the interests of employees in connection with a take-over (articles 6 (2) and 10 (5) Takeover Law), a cross-border merger (articles 1021-1 (4) and 1021-5 Companies Law) and the remuneration of directors (articles 7bis (6) Shareholder Rights Law).

-4.4 What, if any, is the law, regulation and practice concerning corporate social responsibility?
+4.4 What, if any, is the law, regulation and practice concerning corporate social responsibility and similar ESG-related matters?